 So my only point is just this.
 It may make sense for your VP Sales to start with an individual quota.
 It certainly probably will feel good.

-But it won’t really matter in the medium term.
+But it won’t really save money or help in the end.
 Even if he or she starts off with her own bag, in a quarter or two if she does a good job, she won’t have time to hold an individual quota anymore.